Zebara58/java-simple-employee-clock/README.md

 # java-simple-employee-clock
-An application that represents a simple time clock for employee shifts The Spring Boot project was initially created using Spring Initializer (https://start.spring.io/)
+An application that represents a simple time clock for employee shifts.
+The Spring Boot project was initially created using Spring Initializer (https://start.spring.io/)

 ## Table of Contents